 An observation blind overlooking Rest Lake is located close to the half-way point on the auto tour route just before arriving at the Kiwa Trail parking lot.
 This shelter is covered by a stand of Oregon ash trees and has cut-out windows where spotting scopes and cameras can be set up for close up views of wildlife.

 Stop by the visitor contact station at the entrance and pick up a brochure, map, or wildlife check list.
 Volunteers staff the station both during the week and on the weekends.
 If they are not there, pick up information from the dispenser boxes outside.

 There are two vault restrooms located at the entrance of the unit at the visitor contact station.
 An additional vault restroom is located at the observation blind.
 There are no picnic areas or drinking fountains available on the refuge.

 The Carty Unit is located at: 28908 NW Main Ave, Ridgefield, WA 98642

 From I-5, take Exit 14, on Pioneer Street go west into the town of Ridgefield until Pioneer Street ‘T’s’ with Main Avenue.
 Take a right turn on Main Avenue and proceed north for 1 mile.
 The refuge entrance road is located on the left side of the road.

 The Carty Unit is open daily to foot traffic only during daylight hours.
-Here you can hike the 2-mile Oaks to Wetlands loop trail.
+Here you can hike a 2-mile loop on the Oaks to Wetlands Trail.
 Although maintained, this trail is undeveloped.
 Many parts of the trail are uneven, rocky, steep, narrow, and may become slippery when wet.
 Sturdy shoes should be worn and caution should be used to avoid contacting poison oak on some parts of the trail.